 In a position where shots can clock in at over 100 mph, the chest protector is not just another piece of equipment for a goalie but the difference between walking off the field or being carted off.

-Chest protectors are built to protect your vital organs that are regularly in the line of fire and could be damaged if struck with the force of a normal lacrosse shot.
+Lacrosse chest protectors are built to protect your vital organs that are regularly in the line of fire and could be damaged if hit with a hard shot.
 A good chest protector has a solid padded surface that provides efficient protection without adding weight that can obstruct movement.

 This guide to the best lacrosse goalie chest protectors goes over the new NOSCAE ND200 standard and highlights some of the best options that meet that standard.